Calochilus praealtus

-Calochilus praealtus, commonly known as the lofty beard orchid, is a species of orchid endemic to the Northern Tablelands of New South Wales.
+Calochilus praealtus, commonly known as lofty beard orchid, is a species of orchid endemic to the Northern Tablelands of New South Wales.
 It has a single pale green leaf and up to six pale green flowers with faint red stripes and a labellum with a dark purple beard.
 It is only known from two mountainous areas.

 Description

 Calochilus praealtus is a terrestrial, perennial, deciduous, herb with an underground tuber and a single pale green leaf 180-400 mm long, 4-8 mm wide and fully developed at flowering time.
 The leaf has a powdery coating and a purplish red base.
 Between two and six pale green flowers with faint red stripes are borne on a flowering stem 280-500 mm tall.
 Individual flowers last for between two and four days.
 The dorsal sepal is broadly lance-shaped to egg-shaped, 12-14 mm long and 8-9 mm wide.
 The lateral sepals are a similar length but only about half as wide and spread apart from each other.
 The petals are 7-8 mm long, about 5 mm wide, asymmetrically egg-shaped with a small upturned tip.
 The labellum is flat, 22-24 mm long, about 7 mm wide, with short, thick purple calli near its base.
 The central part of the labellum is covered with dark purple hairs up to 6 mm long and there is a glandular tip which is 15-17 mm long and about 1 mm wide.
 The column has two yellowish "eyes" joined by a faint ridge.
 Flowering occurs from December to February but the flowers only last between two and four days.